 If the Pine Bush High School senior is going to have the opportunity, it’s going to be in March as Section 9 has moved all fall sports to March on Thursday morning.

-Section 9 Executive Director Greg Ransom announced on Thursday the section will delay interscholastic athletics until the beginning of the winter season on Nov.
+Section 9 Executive Director Greg Ransom announced Thursday it is delaying interscholastic athletics until the beginning of the winter season on Nov.
 30. The fall season will be played in March and April and the spring season will be played in May and June.

 The night before, the New York State Athletic Association moved high-risk fall sports, including football, volleyball and competitive cheerleading to a fall season, beginning March 1.

-Ransom said the decision was made based on safety of the student athletes and that many Section 9 school districts were conducting classes via remote learning.
+Ransom said the decision was based on the safety of the students and that many school districts are conducting all classes via remote learning right now.